Oh, Hi and welcome to another blog post! This weeks recipe is super easy, for my Mini Chocolate Chip Cookies.

-All three recipes came when I made FAR FAR too much cookie dough that I didn’t want to waste.
+All three recipes came when I made FAR FAR too much cookie dough that I obviously didn’t want to waste.
 I made all three recipes and delivered them to neighbours and family leaving them on their doorstep and then having a quick chat from two metres away.
 It was nice to see some friendly faces and I got my one hour of exercise.
 How have you all been keeping busy recently?

 Mini Chocolate Chip Cookies